Magonate Side Effects

 For Healthcare Professionals

-Applies to magnesium gluconate: compounding powder, oral liquid, oral tablet
+Applies to magnesium carbonate: compounding powder, oral capsule, oral liquid, oral suspension

 Symptoms of magnesium toxicity include hypotension, nausea, vomiting, facial flushing, urinary retention, ileus, depression, and lethargy, which may progress to muscle weakness, dyspnea, extreme hypotension, arrhythmia, and cardiac arrest.[Ref]

 Frequency not reported: Hypotension, extreme hypotension, arrhythmia, cardiac arrest[Ref]